 The Corkscrew, Laguna Seca

-Probably the most famous double-apex in the whole of North America, this challenging sequence of corners is instantly recognizable to any motorsport fan around the world.
+Probably the most famous double-apex in the whole of North America, the Laguna Seca Corkscrew’s challenging sequence of corners is instantly recognizable to any motorsport fan around the world.
 The Corkscrew is situated at the highest point on the Mazda Raceway Laguna Seca, a 2.2 mile (3.6 kilometer) track based 35 miles outside of San Francisco on the Monterey Peninsula in California.
 Perhaps the fact it’s situated in Wine Country and also twists from the first apex left, instantly dropping steeply downhill to a switchback right, means that Turn 8 and 8A has been labeled “The Corkscrew.”
 During the years in which Indycars raced at this circuit, one of the most dramatic moves ever seen took place in a 1996 CART meeting when Alex Zanardi audaciously out-braked Bryan Herta on the final lap of the race at The Corkscrew.
 In an area of the track that many judge too narrow to attempt any sort of pass, the move elevated Zanardi into the pantheon of the racing gods.
 But sadly, this treacherous corner has also claimed lives.
 In practice for the 1999 CART race here, the young talented racer Gonzalo Rodriguez flipped over the barriers on the outside of the corner and was tragically killed.
-It’s a corner that has always been treated with the highest respect.
+The Laguna Seca Corkscrew is a corner that has always been treated with the highest respect.

 Turn 1, Indianapolis